hapax/hapax.github.io/assets/simple-physics.md

 place at the same time.
 If you want to keep track of what is entering your space, imagine that you sweep out an envelope as you move.
+The bigger you are, or more precisely, the bigger your cross-section in the direction of motion, the more likely you are to collide with things.
+But you are more like to collide with elephants than fleas!
+If you want to take into account

 If you move a distance $\ell$, this has approximate volume

 $$